Wind-WindKids/winding/samples/sophieandwind/winter.md

 The air smelled of salt and sunlight, and soon they were aboard a white catamaran.

+On Sundays in winter Paris, Sophie would be in church — decorations, candles, and hymns the highlight of the season.
-Sophie and Wind leaned on the forward rail, hair flying in the wind, spray on their cheeks.
+But here, she leaned on the forward rail beside Wind, hair flying, spray on her cheeks.

 Wind’s dad smiled.
 “You kids are right in your elements,” he called.
 “I’ve always loved the water and the wind.
 That’s how Wind got his name.”